Speed Up Your PC (Easy to Advanced)

 2. Speed up by replacing existing devices (Advanced tricks)

-I suggest checking all options and considering applying at least some of them.
-If you know more tricks, feel free to leave a comment below.
+I suggest you check out all the options and consider applying at least some of them.
+If you know of any other tricks, feel free to leave a comment below.

 Let's get started!